TL;DR

 - Mirrors a Salary: It directly replaces the lost monthly income, making budgeting for ongoing costs like mortgage payments, school fees, and household bills simple and stress-free.

-- Highly Affordable: Because the potential total payout decreases as the policy term progresses, FIB is often significantly cheaper than a level term policy for the same level of initial protection.
+- Highly Affordable: Because the potential total claim payment decreases as the policy term progresses, FIB is often significantly cheaper than a level term policy for the same level of initial protection.

-- Peace of Mind: It ensures your family's lifestyle can continue without the pressure of managing a large investment.
+- Peace of Mind: It can help support your family's lifestyle can continue without the pressure of managing a large investment.

 Gift Inter Vivos: Securing Your Legacy from the Tax Man